Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Decided to pass Mars Rover state into the grid, so it re-renders when the controller changes it.

 Note: in hindsight would probably pass the state to the grid at the start when first rendering the grid.
+This piece of the work is key to the talk, as understanding how the BE and FE connect is key to understanding the React/UI concept of the kata.
+Highlight this in the talk!